Inquire

 - Eliminate crossing branches

-- Maintain an open-center structure
+- Maintain an open-centre structure

 Proper pruning improves: